MuhammadAkbar007/workout-tracker/src/main/resources/assignment.md

 # Functionality
 ## System

-> [!NOTE]
-> in-progress this task 👇
-- [ ] Write a data seeder to populate database with a list of exercises.
+- [x] Write a data seeder to populate database with a list of exercises.
 - [x] implement JWT authentication
 - [ ] admin dashboard functionalities